 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 45 Housing: Goal 2 1.
-Encourage inter-generational, mixed-income and mixed-use development that is connected to the neighborhood and surrounding area. ~ The proposal would permit inter-generational mixed-income and mixed-use development.
+Encourage inter-generational, mixed-income and mixed-use development that is connected to the neighborhood and surrounding area. √ The proposal would permit inter-generational mixed-income and mixed-use development.
 The site is connected to the neighborhood and surrounding area.
 46 Housing: Goal 2 2.
 Locate housing within proximity to multi-modal transportation corridors providing safe and convenient access to employment opportunities, as well as within proximity to amenities providing neighborhood goods and services.
-Higher density, accessible residential uses should be located along transit corridors and in or near activity centers. ~ The proposal would permit housing in proximity to Breckenridge Lane, a multi-modal transportation corridor.
-It would also permit commercial development providing neighborhood-serving uses in proximity to existing housing.
+Higher density, accessible residential uses should be located along transit corridors and in or near activity centers. ✓ The proposal would permit housing in proximity to Westport Road, a multi-modal transportation corridor.
 47 Housing: Goal 3 2.
-As neighborhoods evolve, dis- courage displacement of existing residents from their community. ~ No existing residents will be displaced by the proposal.
+As neighborhoods evolve, discourage displacement of existing residents from their community. √ Commercial uses adjacent to residential do not necessarily displace existing residents from their community.
+However, the intensity of uses allowed in C-1 but not allowed in C-N may create nuisances to adjoining residential uses, such as noise, noxious odors and emissions, light impacts, etc. The addition of proposed Binding Element #9 addresses this.
 48 Housing: Goal 3 3.
-Encourage the use of innovative methods such as clustering, mixed-use developments, co-housing, and accessory apartments to increase the production of fair and affordable housing. ~ The proposal would permit innovative methods of housing.
+Encourage the use of innovative methods such as clustering, mixed-use developments, co-housing, and accessory apartments to increase the production of fair and affordable housing. ✓ The proposal would permit innovative methods of housing.